networknt/light-doc/content/en/tool/light-codegen/graphql-generator.md

 ```

-To test the server, please follow the instructions above in utility command line.
+To test the server, please follow the instructions above in the utility command line.

 #### Docker Scripting